-Recognize ODD in Your Child
+How Do You Recognize ODD in a Child with ADHD?

 Children with ODD have a pattern of angry, violent, and disruptive behaviors toward parents, caretakers, and other authority figures.
 Before puberty, ODD is more common in boys, but, after puberty, it is equally common in both genders.
 Sam is not alone in his dual diagnosis of ADHD and ODD; up to 40 percent of children with ADHD are estimated to have ODD.

 Every child will act out and test his boundaries from time to time, and ODD seems like typical adolescent behavior: arguing, anger, and aggression.
 The first step to fixing a child’s problematic behavior is recognizing ODD.
 How do you know whether your child is just being a child or if he needs professional help?

 There is no clear line between “normal defiance” and ODD, says Ross Greene, Ph.D., associate clinical professor of psychiatry at Harvard Medical School and author of The Explosive Child.
 The lack of clear criteria explains why professionals often disagree as to whether a child should be diagnosed with ODD.